 Treatment is based around your doshas (Vata, Pitta, Kapha)

-Has their own unique marma points (energy centres)
+Has their own unique marma points (energy point)

 Is able to use all of TCM principles and acupuncture points as an additional layer